LHNCBC/questionnaire-version-converter/README.md

 This questionnaire converter converts FHIR&copy; Questionnaire resources between different FHIR versions.
 It includes a library and a command line tool.
-The FHIR versions currently supported include STU3, R4, and R5, and the support for R6 is being considered (without a planned or promised date).
+The FHIR versions currently supported include STU3, R4, and R5, and the support for R6 is being considered.

 A few general notes:
 - The converter assumes that the input questionnaires are valid, and if not, the results may be corrupted.